-A: USAREUR will implement post-contingency rules that will help to deter a second wave of case incidents within USAREUR.
+A: USAREUR will implement post-contingency rules that will help to deter other waves of case incidents within USAREUR.
 USAREUR will continue to use a mission command approach as to return to a degree of normalcy, increase unit staffing, and resume a greater task load.